Gearing up for Bike Week 2019

 Clinical Negligence team celebrate 2015 Chambers ranking

-Our medical negligence team at Barcan Woodward has again been placed in the highest banding in the annual Chambers Directory (UK) for the South West Region.... [read more...
+Our medical negligence team at Barcan Woodward has again been placed in the highest banding in the annual Chambers and Partners UK Directory for the South West Region.
+The team headed up by Richard Harries, provides clinical negligence claims advice to... [read more...

 Only 25% of people claim for a personal injury

 It’s an interesting fact that only 25% of people who have suffered a personal injury make a claim.
-A new study by YouGov reveals that the number of personal injury victims who were willing to make a claim had actually fallen since 2013 when 29% of... [read more...
+A new study by YouGov reveals that the number of personal injury victims who were willing to make a claim had actually fallen since 2013 when 29% of people... [read more...

 There has been an increase in the number of dog attacks over recent months and as a result,there is a need to promote responsible ownership.
 The Government has acted and is re-evaluating the law governing dogs and their owners in the hope that the number of... [read more...